pchiorean/Indentz/docs/README.md

 ## Page

-_Scripts that work at the page/spread level._
+_Scripts that operate at the page/spread level._

 ### Guides

-_Guides, labels and markings._
+_Guides, labels and page markings._

 #### **`GuidesAdd.jsx`**